 Welcome to the ITEST website.
 We invite you to explore the many facets of ITEST that are available here: issues of our quarterly bulletin, webinar recordings, conference proceedings, announcements of future events, multiple faith/science essays, interviews with teachers, and our educational program for elementary school children, Creation Lens: Exploring the World, Discovering God.
 A synopsis of our history, and our mission statement, are only a mouse-click away.

 In the fewest possible words, our theme is “Be Not Afraid.”
-ITEST does not see science as the enemy of religion, but stresses their mutual compatibility as parallel pathways toward knowledge.
+ITEST does not see science as the enemy of religion but stresses their mutual compatibility as parallel pathways toward knowledge.

 ITEST focuses on the many ways that faith and science complement each other in the advancement of human knowledge.
 The Nicene Creed begins “We believe in God, the Father almighty, creator of heaven and earth, and of all things visible and invisible.”
 What is “visible” is what reaches our senses, including via the sophisticated instruments of science.
 But God also created the greater realm that goes beyond physics, chemistry and biology, beyond the confines of space, time, atoms and molecules.
 At ITEST, we don’t regard humans as confined to the physical world alone.
 We don’t believe God keeps His creation compartmentalized, and so humans shouldn’t either.
 Religious faith is one way for humans to probe into God’s higher realm, despite our limitations.
 To whatever extent science and faith can help each other advance, ITEST wants to be there.